 Building relationships on LinkedIn is all about keeping the conversation going after you become connected.
 Traditionally, networking used to involve attending an event and meeting new people.
-However, with the advent of social business networks such as LinkedIn, it is has never been quicker or easier to grow a professional network as it is now, and you should seize this opportunity to achieve your business goals.
+However, with the advent of social business networks such as LinkedIn, it is has never been quicker or easier to grow a professional network as it is now, and you should seize this opportunity to achieve your career goals.
 The focus should be on the quality and not necessarily the quantity of networking relationships you aim to develop.

 Keep in mind that the true power of networking isn’t simply who you know, but also the people who are known by the people that you know: your 2nd and 3rd degree connections.
-That is the very essence of networking on LinkedIn, and you can get a lot of valuable business opportunities from second and third degree connections.
+That is the very essence of networking on LinkedIn, and you can get a lot of valuable career opportunities from second and third degree connections.

 Once you have identified someone you’d like to connect with either through their content, Advanced Search or a group you are both members of, the first thing you’ll want to do is to read their profile.
 This will give you some useful clues on the best way to approach the potential contact.
 Most people will indicate how they would like to be contacted in their profile.
 You need to respect this so that you don’t jeopardise the relationship before it has even started.
 Look at the contact page and respect their contact preferences whatever they may be.